Brisley is a large church tucked away in a relatively small village between Dereham and Fakenham.

 The church are currently hoping to conserve and restore a number of their wall paintings as well as repairing some of the other fixtures in the church.

-We plan to carry out full bat surveys at Brisley in summer 2020, which will help us plan and build new bat mitigation to help ease the church's problems.
+We have commissioned full bat surveys at Brisley in summer 2021 (delayed from 2020) which will help us plan and build new bat mitigation, potentially looking to confine the bats to the tower space.

 Brisley will also host one of our cleaning workshops, giving church wardens advice on cleaning their historic churches.